 Private corporations are collecting more and more data about us, but for the most part they are just using that information to find better ways to sell us things.

 It’s a bit less clear what the U.S. government is doing with the data it collects, or just how much data is has access to.
-Eric Snowden may have brought the issue to a new level of attention, but the National Security Agency had been worrying to privacy advocates before this summer.
+Edward Snowden may have brought the issue to a new level of attention, but the National Security Agency had been worrying to privacy advocates before this summer.

 Last year, Wired reported on a $2 billion top secret data center being built in Utah.
 “A project of immense secrecy, it is the final piece in a complex puzzle assembled over the past decade.
 Its purpose: to intercept, decipher, analyze, and store vast swaths of the world’s communications as they zap down from satellites and zip through the underground and undersea cables of international, foreign, and domestic networks,” wrote James Bamford in the March 12, 2012 article.

 Despite repeated reassurances from the Obama Administration that the NSA does not collect private information of ordinary Americans, every week seems to bring new revelations about what information isn’t really as “private” as we thought it was.

 First it was phone call “metadata” – the numbers of both parties on a call, its duration, and cell phone location data – The Guardian obtained a document from a secret U.S. court giving the government unlimited authority to obtain the information of Verizon customers over a three month period.
 The British newspaper also obtained a top secret document that indicated the NSA had obtained direct access to the systems of Google, Facebook, Apple and other U.S. internet companies, though both the government and the companies involved have said that report is inaccurate.

 The New York Times reported that the NSA searches the contents of “vast amounts of Americans’ email and text communications into and out of the country.”